MartinBlackburn/Respond/README.md

 Respond is a simple framework that aims to help in creating responsive websites and wireframes by having a fluid grid and mediaqueries to resize content and collapse columns on smaller displays.

-Example will be a complete website built using Respond

 ##How it works
 ```html
 <div class="row">